Giant Eagle: Advertising

 Currently, Giant Eagle uses the advertising slogan "That's my Giant Eagle."
 It's similar to the previous campaign used from 2015-2024, but focuses more on store employees, services, and vendor partners that provide products to the stores.
 In addition, the slogan is now used across the GetGo and Market District store chains, providing a unified campaign across all of Giant Eagle's store brands for the first time.

 From 2015-2024, Giant Eagle used the slogan "That's Another Giant Eagle Advantage" with its advertising, focusing on the eAdvantage offer of the week.
 This campaign featured store employees and customers, that put their own spin on what Giant Eagle offers.
 The campaign includes a focus on product selection, quality, customer service, and price leadership.

-"That's Another Giant Eagle Advantage" with its advertising, focusing on the eAdvantage offer of the week.
-This campaign features store employees and customers, that put their own spin on what Giant Eagle offers.
-The campaign includes a focus on product selection, quality, customer service, and price leadership.

 From 2011 to 2014 the slogan was "That's my Giant Eagle Advantage".
 From 2009 until 2011, the slogan was "Low prices.
 Uncompromising quality."
 In December 2009, a variation being used was "Lower prices.
 Uncompromising quality." for online advertisements on thepittsburghchannel.com website.

 From 2001 until 2009, the slogan "Make every day taste better", was used.
 It was meant to showcase product quality as compared to the convenience focus used in the previous campaign.

 From 1993 until 2001, "it takes a giant to make life simple" was used as the slogan.
 This was focused on convenience, and spawned the "Fee Fi Fo Fum" commercials.
 The commercials featured everything from the general store, the produce and deli departments to a spot featuring Jay Bell and Jeff King of the Pittsburgh Pirates.
 This replaced the previous "A lot you can feel good about ... especially the price" motto.

 The chain, under pressure from Wal-Mart, has implemented a lower-prices campaign throughout its stores, featured on products that customers buy most.
 Giant Eagle also sells Topco-produced Valu Time products, which are substantially cheaper than other private-label and name-brand merchandise.
 These co-exist with the Giant Eagle branded items, which are priced lower than national brands, yet higher than Valu Time.
 Before these brands existed, Giant Eagle generally used Topco's Food Club label as the generic product.